gspiga/gspiga.github.io/_posts/2024-05-14-CountRegressionPt1.md

 ### Implementation in Python

 Let's show a simple example of how to apply Poisson regression in Python.
 We will use a simple data set, modeling the number of awards given to high school students.
-Our two predictors are the score on their math final and a categorical variable of three levels for which program they are in.
+Our two predictors are the score on their math final and a categorical variable of three levels for which program they are in: Vocational, General, and Academic.
 Here is a preview of our data set:

 |id | num_awards | prog | math |
 |---|---|---|---|